ltn18/SafeQ/FirebaseSetup.md

 ## Technical
 `firebase init`: this will initialize your firebase project.\
 After this, you will choose the services that firebase provides.
-I this project, I chose:
+I this project, I clicked `SPACE` on the services I want to utilize.
-- Database: Configure Firebase Realtime Database and deploy riles
-- Functions: Configure and deploy Cloud Functions
-- Hosting: Configure and deploy Firebase Hosting sites
+[x]Database: Configure Firebase Realtime Database and deploy riles [x]Functions: Configure and deploy Cloud Functions [x]Hosting: Configure and deploy Firebase Hosting sites
 ![image](/public/firebaseSetup/firebase-init.PNG)
 However, the possibilities are endless.
 Feel free to explore more services!